search Where Thought Leaders go for Growth

 • automatically and reliably apply the necessary patches to all your terminals;

-• store all standardized, structured process documentation within the platform.
+• store all standardized, structured documentation relating to your processes within the platform.

 • Octopus.
 Octopus is ITSM (Information Technology Service Management) software.